-We quantitatively analyze the computational cost and inference efficiency of recent diffusion-based VTON models.
-For model size and FLOPs, we measure the number of parameters and total GFLOPs per $512\times384$ image using a FLOPs profiler based on \texttt{calflops}, applied to all modules except the VAE decoder, which is nearly identical across methods.
+We describe the measurement protocol for Table~3 of the main paper.
+For model size and FLOPs, we measure the number of parameters and total GFLOPs per $512{\times}384$ image using a FLOPs profiler based on \texttt{calflops}, applied to all modules except the VAE decoder, which is nearly identical across methods.
 For inference efficiency, we run all models on a single NVIDIA H200 GPU with batch size 1 using FP16 (PyTorch AMP).
 We perform 5 warm-up runs and then measure the average latency over 30 consecutive inference runs, while recording the peak GPU memory using \texttt{torch.cuda.max\_memory\_allocated}.

-Table~\ref{tab:model_complexity} summarizes the model size and computation of diffusion-based VTON models.
-IDM-VTON is the heaviest model, with over 7B parameters and 2679 GFLOPs per image, reflecting its complex architecture with dual UNets and multiple auxiliary modules.
-OOTDiffusion and Leffa also rely on dual UNet designs, resulting in substantially larger models and higher FLOPs than single UNet alternatives.
-In contrast, CatVTON and our Re-CatVTON share the same single UNet backbone with 860M parameters and approximately 974 GFLOPs per image, making them considerably more lightweight than prior dual UNet approaches.